“One way or another.”

 Barney & Barney, which has numerous divisions, including a growing property/casualty division, sees group benefits as one of its biggest growth opportunities, and the agency is ponying up both fiscal and human resources to be prepared for that growth.

-Regardless of what the Supreme Court does with the Obama Administration’s healthcare plan, or whether the Republican challenger Mitt Romney gets in office and halts the sweeping reforms, the elections themselves are going to shape the implementation of healthcare reform.
+Regardless of what the Supreme Court does with the Obama Administration’s healthcare plan, or whether the Republican challenger Mitt Romney gets in office and halts the sweeping reforms, the elections themselves going to shape the implementation of healthcare.

-He adds a thought: States like California that have embraced healthcare reform, or Obamacare as many call it, are likely going to go through with healthcare exchanges that will shape the health insurance landscape regardless — thus driving employer need for services and products, or at least some help figuring things out.
+He adds a thought: States like California that have embraced healthcare, or Obamacare is many call it, are likely going to go through with health care exchanges that will shape the health insurance landscape regardless – thus driving employer need for services and products, or at least assistance in figuring things out.

 “The Exchange will enhance competition and provide the same advantages available to large employer groups by organizing the private insurance market, including a more stable risk pool, greater purchasing power, more competition among insurers and detailed information regarding about the price, quality and service of health coverage,” according to a statement from the state government.

-Currently the Exchange is soliciting comments via public forums and online to develop its policies, which it plans to release for comment in July to be finalized in August.
-Enrollment may begin starting in October 2013 for coverage as of Jan.
+Currently the Exchange is soliciting comments via public forums and online, and it plans to use the input to develop its policies, which it plans to release for comment in July to be finalized in August.
+Enrollment may begin starting in October, 2013 for coverage as of Jan.
 1, 2014, according to the Exchange.